equinix/terraform-provider-equinix/docs/resources/reserved_ip_block.md

 The following attributes are exported:

 * `facility` - The facility where the block was allocated, empty for global blocks
+* `metro` - The metro where the block was allocated, empty for global blocks
 * `project_id` - To which project the addresses beling
 * `quantity` - Number of "/32" addresses in the block
 * `id` - The unique ID of the block